johnwhitington/cpdf-source/cpdf.1.md

 **-merge-add-bookmarks \[-merge-add-bookmarks-use-titles]**

 : Add a top-level bookmark for each file, using the filename.
-**-merge-add-bookmarks-use-titles**, when used in conjunction with **-merge-add-bookmarks** uses the titles from document metadata instead.
+The option **-merge-add-bookmarks-use-titles**, when used in conjunction with **-merge-add-bookmarks**, uses the titles from document metadata instead.

 **-remove-duplicate-fonts**